briankellyco/restapi-java/README.md

 ![stability-badge](https://img.shields.io/badge/stability-Stable-success.svg?style=for-the-badge)

-REST API example written in Java.

-It showcases a modern Spring Boot / Java 17 microservice notable for:
+A REST API showcasing a modern Spring Boot / Java 17 microservice notable for:

 * a minimalistic exception handling strategy.
 I designed this approach and teams may like to adopt for its simplicity.
 * a set of best practice design decisions applied throughout the codebase.